srinivasan22/Vertical_Farming_miniapp/readme.md

 * red: Essential for flowering or very weak stage in plants
 * far-red: Impacts the height grow of the plant.
 Plant is potentially getting bigger with weaker stems when far-red value is higher.

-# This task implements an UI for users, allowing them to:
+# This app implements an UI for users, allowing them to:
 - select a plant
 - guide the user through the effects of the different colors
 - ensure that the values lie within the per-plant intensity range

-# Techn stack used:
+# Tech stack used:
 - react
 - HTML, CSS
 - stenciljs